opentable/uk-tech-blog/source/_posts/circuit-breakers-and-application-resilience.md

 ### How we used Polly
 As you would expect we wrapped calls to external services in Polly circuit breakers (using the Advanced Circuit Breaker policy) and configured it with an arbitrary failure threshold which we thought would protect downstream services that are overwhelmed.
 But then we went one step further...

 A circuit breaker has state, we wanted to be able to see what that state was as it provides insight into the state of our service.
-To achieve this, we named every circuit breaker instance according to what it protected (RabbitMQ, external Services or mongo collection names).
+To achieve this, we named every circuit breaker instance according to what it protected (RabbitMQ, external Services or Mongo collection names).
 We then made that state accessible on an endpoint of our API.
 This allows us to use our monitoring tools to alert us when one of the breakers Opens, providing us with early warning of failures and making it easier to pin-point the failure.

 We created a CircuitBreakerRegistry, initialized as a singleton instance within our DI container, which lets us store a handle to a CircuitBreakerPolicy with its unique name, or retrieve all stored policies and retrieve by name.